Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 Waiting for input:
 ```

-All of those menus want some kind of input, so lets try which one can't handle long strings and crashes:
+All of those menus want some kind of input, so trying which one can't handle long strings and crashes:
 ```markdown
 python -c 'print "A"*500'
 ```